Earn new leads while driving to work.

 Morrow’s honeysuckle is a fast-growing shrub that thrives in sunny edges, old fields, and disturbed sites, though it also does well in shaded forests.
 It spreads quickly, forming dense stands that shade out native plants.
 In spring, look for pairs of opposite oval leaves and tubular white flowers that turn yellow with age.
 Later in the season, it produces clusters of red berries.
 Its hollow stems are another giveaway when cut.
 Like barberry and buckthorn, dense honeysuckle thickets are strongly associated with elevated tick populations.

-We’re building our first cohort of Rapid Responders now.
+We’re building our first cohort of rapid Responders.
 Sign up to be considered for early access to pilot projects, training modules, and client referrals through the Naughtweed platform.